 Written by: Lauryn Gerard

 UT Health Austin and Dell Children’s Medical Center are proud to announce that 13-year-old Grace Jennings is home after receiving a long-awaited heart transplant.
 Grace received her heart transplant on January 26, 2021 after waiting 15 months for a donor heart while on a lifesaving mechanical heart pump.
-Grace is the second patient to receive a heart transplant from the Texas Center for Pediatric and Congenital Heart Disease program at Dell Children’s Medical Center and UT Health Austin.
+Grace is the second patient to receive a heart transplant from the Texas Center for Pediatric and Congenital Heart Disease, a clinical partnership between Dell Children’s Medical Center and UT Health Austin.